Guide

 Debriefs are free education

 Every debrief teaches you something.
-After 3-4 debriefs, you will have a very clear picture of what agencies in your sector actually value.
+After a few debriefs, you can build a much clearer picture of what agencies in your sector value.
 Many successful government contractors say their first few losses (and debriefs) were more valuable than their first win.

 Take notes during the debrief and update your capability statement and tender template based on what you learn.
 If an evaluator says your experience section was too vague, add more specific project details next time.
 If they say your pricing breakdown was unclear, restructure it.
 Each debrief makes your next submission stronger.

-TenderMonitor tracks contract awards on AusTender, including supplier names and contract values.
+TenderMonitor tracks AusTender contract awards where they are published, including supplier names and reported contract values.
 Learn from the outcomes in your industry.